derbyjs/derby/index.md

 # Views

 Typically, writing Derby apps begins with HTML templates.
+These templates define the rendered HTML as well as model-view bindings.

 ## Templates